 Education benefits are one of the most valuable benefits available to servicemembers.
-If you're entitled to benefits, the Post-9/11 GI Bill will pay up to the full cost of in-state tuition and fees at public colleges for up to four years, or up to a certain maximum per academic year if you attend a private college or foreign school.
-The maximum for the 2017 - 2018 academic year (August 1, 2017 through July 31, 2018) is $22,805.34.
+If you're entitled to benefits, the Post-9/11 GI Bill will pay up to the full cost of in-state tuition and fees at public colleges for up to four years, or up to a certain maximum amount per academic year if you attend a private college or foreign school.
+The maximum for the 2018 - 2019 academic year (August 1, 2018 through July 31, 2019) is $23,671.94.

 But if you don't need to use your entitlement, the Post-9/11 GI Bill can provide a great way to pay for your family's education.
 Servicemembers who make a long-term service commitment have the opportunity to transfer unused education benefits (up to 36 months' worth) to their spouses and children.

 To transfer your unused benefit entitlement to your spouse, you must have served at least 6 years, and generally commit to serving 4 additional years from the date a benefit transfer is approved (some exceptions to this added service requirement exist).
-Once the transfer is approved, your spouse may begin using benefits immediately and has 15 years after your last separation from active duty to use up the benefits.
+Once the transfer is approved, your spouse may begin using the benefits immediately and generally has an unlimited amount of time to use the benefits.